2ndlook – View From A Square Prism

 An all time front runner is January 26th 1943, when Subhash Chandra Bose declared Independence in Germany and selected Jana Gana Mana as India’s national anthem.

-Choose 25 December, 1941!
-You cant go wrong.
-First 15 recruits of the Azad Hind Fauj (or the Indian National Army), raised by Subhash Chandra Bose amongst Indian POWs captured by Germans, leaving next day for Frankenburg, for the first training camp of the Azad Hind Fauj, got a warm send off from Indian residents at Berlin office of Free India Center.
+On 25th December, 1941, the first 15 recruits joined the Azad Hind Fauj (or the Indian National Army).
+Raised by Subhash Chandra Bose from Indian POWs captured by Germans, they left the next day for Frankenburg, for the first training camp of the Azad Hind Fauj.
+After a warm send off from Indian residents at Berlin office of Free India Center.

 February 27th 1931, the legend of Chandrasekhar Azad was born and Chandrasekhar Tiwari died – killing himself with his last bullet rather than be taken prisoner by the colonial British Administration.

-1929 April 8th, 1929 was the day when Bhagat Singh threw leaflets (with an fireworks device) in Delhi Central Assembly, protesting against an ordinance permitting repressive measures by the colonial administration.
+1929 – April 8th, was the day when Bhagat Singh threw leaflets (with an fireworks device) in Delhi Central Assembly, protesting against an ordinance permitting repressive measures by the colonial administration.

 April 8th 1944, could be another candidate where a small INA contingent with the Japanese captured (briefly) Kohima.